xindyhu/reach-data-viz-workshop/README.md

 ## 📌 Overview
 Welcome to the **Data Visualization Workshop** for members of the REACH Center and GWSPH students!
-This workshop is designed to introduce participants to key concepts and best practices for visualizing data using **R** and **ggplot2**.
+This workshop is designed to introduce participants to key concepts and best practices for visualizing data using **R** and **R Shiny**.
 By the end of the session, you will be able to create effective, insightful, and reproducible visualizations.

 ## 🎯 Learning Objectives
 * Understand the basics of data visualization